nyc-cto/tms/docs/getting-started.md

 	- `git_key.template` -> `git_key`
 	- `IngestionGoogleKey.json.template` -> `IngestionGoogleKey.json`
 	- `TranslationGoogleKey.json.template` -> `TranslationGoogleKey.json`

 Your google keys may be the same as the existing ones, but your git_key will certainly need to be created.

-For SSH keys, see (connecting-to-github-with-ssh)[https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh].
+For SSH keys, see [connecting-to-github-with-ssh](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
 Currently the image will generate keys during image build process.
-If you wish to use those, once you are inside the Docker container (as documented further down this doc), you can `cat /var/.ssh_keys/github_deploy_key.pub` and enter that value into the (https://github.com/settings/keys)[Github Deploy Keys page].
+If you wish to use those, once you are inside the Docker container (as documented further down this doc), you can `cat /var/.ssh_keys/github_deploy_key.pub` and enter that value into the [https://github.com/settings/keys](Github Deploy Keys page).